StanleyLin-TW/StanleyLin-TW.github.io/aboutme.md

 ---

 My name is Stanley Lin (Shuan-Yih Lin).
+I am looking for Softwaree Enginner Summer Intern in Summer, 2020.
+It would be my pleasure to work for you and accumulate my practical experiences :)

 ### Graduate Study
 Currently, I am attending at Cornell Tech's Technion Cornell Dual Degree Program.